Best Database to Use While Raising Fund I VC in 2025: Altss vs. the Competition

 Final Word: Fund I Success Requires Intelligence, Not Just Effort

+Fund I GPs don't win by sending more emails.
 They win by understanding who the right LPs are, what they care about, and when they are ready to engage.

 The game in 2025 is about intelligence — not volume.

+Legacy platforms still have value, especially for institutional research.
 But the modern LP landscape — fluid, fast, and shaped by FO behavior — demands a new class of tools.

 Altss has emerged as that tool:

-- real-time OSINT-powered signals
+- Real-time OSINT-powered signals

 - 9,000+ verified family offices

-- deep FO segmentation
+- Deep FO segmentation

 - 30-day refresh cycles

-- intelligent targeting
+- Intelligent targeting

-- personalization-ready profiles
+- Personalization-ready profiles

-- emerging-manager pricing
+- Emerging-manager pricing

-- upcoming Full LP coverage
+- Full LP coverage launching Q1 2026

-- GP-LP Connect launching in 2026
+- GP-LP Connect launching Q1 2026

 For Fund I managers, the right intelligence layer is not a convenience.
+It's the single most important operational advantage in the raise.

 Book a Demo